linode/apl-docs/docs/tutorial-0.md

 ---
 slug: tutorials/create-keycloak-users
-title: Creating users in Keycloak when using Keycloak as IdP
+title: Creating users in Keycloak when using Keycloak as IDP
 sidebar_label: Creating users in Keycloak
 ---